 - Minimize the number of sudden decelerations (hard braking) and accelerations.

-A recent update of the Technology and Maintenance Council’s Best Practices report includes additional measures such as:
+An update of the Technology and Maintenance Council’s Best Practices report includes additional measures such as:

 - Maintaining proper tire inflation pressure;